 Training: We require all employees in appropriate functions to undergo human rights training every three years.
 In 2018, 94.1% of the Company’s relevant workforce had completed up-to-date human rights training, up from 66% in 2017.
 We provide our stakeholders – including employees, contractors, and community members – with the facility to raise a grievance of any kind through a confidential grievance mechanism at site level, or through whistleblowing lines at country level.
 We also have a central whistleblowing channel.

 Due diligence: In 2018, we continued to deepen our understanding of the relevant risks in our supply chain by strengthening our supply chain risk management and audit processes.
 The most salient human rights risk was identified in the raw materials part of our supply chain and this is also the focus of interest for our customers.
+For how we apply due diligence in our supply chain, please see our Customer reassurance page.

 Audits: We have actively contributed to the development of ResponsibleSteel™, a third-party certification standard, as well as several mining certification standards.
 We are working to ensure that our sites and our supply chain uphold these standards, reflecting international human rights, environmental and governance standards, and in 2019 began preparation for certification of sites against the ResponsibleSteel™ standard by third parties.